Richmond, Johannesburg

 Today, the social history of these early entrepreneurs are recognized in Rand Steam Shopping Centre.
 While most of the original buildings were illegally demolished in 2008, the remaining structures were declared heritage sites by the Johannesburg Heritage Foundation and amaWasha bricks are inserted into the walls.

-Richmond residents have a wide variety of amenities in walking distance including 44 Stanley, Love Books, Randsteam and Bamboo Centre and Boxpark inspired 27 Boxes.
+Richmond residents have a wide variety of amenities in walking distance including 44 Stanley, Love Books, Rand Steam Shopping Centre and Bamboo Centre and Boxpark inspired 27 Boxes.
 Soccer sports fields and Melville Koppies maintain an impression of a small highveld town.